 A slip, slip is when you move your head from one side to the other side.
 An orthodox fighter would perform this move by slipping right first and then left, while a Southpaw fighter would slip first to the left and then to the right.
 When a two-punch combo is thrown at you, you can use the slip, slip to avoid getting hit.
 Since the slip, slip is just two slips one right after another, you utilize the same bend in the knee and hip hinge pattern as in a regular slip.

 A lot of boxers struggle to understand the difference between the slip and the bob and weave movements when they first strap on their gloves.
 Essentially, with a slip, your body moves to the side so that the punch passes by you without resistance.
 In bobbing and weaving, your head movement is side to side but also under the punch.
 When you see someone ducking laterally under a rope, back and forth during training, they are practicing their bob and weave.

 The Slip, Slip, Roll

-You would typically use this move to avoid a punch combo that starts with a jab, then goes to a straight right hand, and finishes with a hook.
-When working this combo in your boxing session, you want to learn how to slip the first two punches and roll the third.
+You would typically use the boxing slip, slip roll move to avoid a punch combo that starts with a jab, then goes to a straight right hand, and finishes with a hook.
+When working on this combo in your boxing session, you want to learn how to slip the first two punches and roll the third.

 You can perform your slipping movements with the knee bend and the hip hinge, but when it’s time to roll after a jab or right hand, bend your knees, step to the right, and roll onto your foot to avoid the hook.
 You’ll need to bend your knees a bit more during this move, as you want the hook to pass completely over your head.